The Story Behind The Viral Video Of A Coach Disarming & Hugging A School Shooter

-A recently released video of a potential school shooter being stopped and hugged by a school employee is going viral — and may have minted a new hero.
+A recently released video of a potential school shooter in the US being stopped and hugged by a school employee is going viral — and may have minted a new hero.

 Keanon Lowe, a former football player for the University of Oregon and the San Francisco 49ers turned security guard and track and field coach at Parkrose High School in Portland, OR, intervened in a possible shooting.
 In the May 2019 video, 19-year-old Angel Granados-Diaz is seen holding a rifle as he enters the school and students begin fleeing.
 Lowe calmly disarms Granados-Diaz and wraps him a hug.
 Another teacher grabs the weapon, and the would-be shooter breaks down into Lowe’s arms.